-Provide information on the methods and strategies proposed to move the product or knowledge outcomes of the program to the next phases of development and/or clinical use following the successful completion of the proposed effort.
-Articulate this information for the overall effort as well as the individual projects.
+Describe the methods and strategies proposed to move the product or knowledge outcomes to the next phase of development (e.g., clinical trials, partnership with DOD advanced developers, commercialization, and/or delivery to the civilian or military market) after successful completion of the award.
+Outline the regulatory strategy.
 Applicants are encouraged to work with their organization's Technology Transfer Office (or equivalent) to develop the transition plan.
-The transition plan should include the components listed below, as appropriate:
+Pls are encouraged to explore developing relationships with industry, DOD advanced developers, and/or other funding agencies to facilitate moving the product into the next phase of development.
+The post-award transition plan should include the components listed below.